 Continue reading “How To Quickstart A Successful Fat Loss Journey”

 Physiology, regulation and health concerns.

 This one is a really hot topic: is too much cholesterol bad or not?
 Make your own opinion by reading my short post and some of the references (linked) if you are particularly interested in the topic.

 I love a nice loaf of bread, and I bet you do too.
 And my client Viola, who asked me for this recipe surely does so.
 But bread got a bad rep over the last decade, and sadly it is true that bread isn’t especially beneficial for your health.
 First of all it is easy to overconsume: good bread is really tasty, not very satieting and very calorie dense.
 But that’s not a problem if you are diligent with your tracking.
 Even worse are the effects of several anti-nutrients found in high dosage in bread.
 But there is a way to make your bread healthier: good, old sourdough!

 Continue reading “How To Make Your Bread Healthy”

 Let’s talk about the non-scientific stuff first.
-I love both.
+I love both, tea and coffee.
 I have a cup of tea (caffeine-free roiboos) every day in the morning followed by a cold brew done with 100% Robusta coffee bean Sumatra Ascogo roasted at one of Vienna’s best coffee roasters (Kafferösterei Alt Wien).
 Once a week we have also our Forza Napoli with a high percentage of Robusta at Nicholas Franze’s cafe.
-Matcha scores also high on our favorites (check in at Cha No Ma for gorgeous matcha, if you are in Vienna).
+Matcha scores also high on our favorites (check out Cha No Ma for gorgeous matcha, if you are in Vienna).
 But is caffeine ok in a healthy lifestyle?
 And, most important, how much?